seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab02-Implement-Authentication-and-Authorization-by-using-Azure-AD-and-RBAC-policies/LabExercise-4.md

   - Blocking legacy authentication protocols.
   - Protecting privileged activities like access to the Azure portal.

-In this exercise, you will:
+In this exercise, you will perform the following task:

 + Task 1: Enable Security Default